Reducing Risk and Avoiding Pitfalls Through Utility Billing Compliance

 Maintaining compliance in a changing utility world

-Peterson will explain how to stay in compliance and away from levied fines while using reliable billing options that maximize utility cost recovery.
+Peterson explained how to stay in compliance and away from levied fines while using reliable billing options that maximize utility cost recovery.

 Changing regulations are difficult to keep up with, he said, and not maintaining compliance can cost a property management company dearly.
 A local regulation can change overnight.